performant-software/Neatline/docs/final/records-overview.md

   - **Coverage**: A [WKT][wkt] string that defines a geometric annotation on the map (point, line, polygon, etc).
   - **Tags**: A string of comma-delimited tags used to slice and dice the collection into related subgroups.
   - **Presenter**: The mechanism by which the record content is displayed (static bubble, floating bubble, etc).
-  - **Widgets**: Which of the "viewports" the record is visible in (timeline, waypoints browser, etc.)
+  - **Widgets**: Which of the "viewports" the record is visible in (timeline, waypoints browser, etc).
   - **Fill Color**: The color of polygons on the map.
 Also used as the default color in other contexts.
   - **Fill Color (Selected)**: The color of map polygons when the record is highlighted or selected.
   - **Stroke Color**: The color of the lines running around the edges of polygons on the map.